 Isabelle was born in 1932.
 She was an illegitimate child and was kept in seclusion for this reason.
 Her mother had developed normally up to the age of two years and then, as a result of an accident, had become deaf-mute and had not been educated.

 From the day Isabelle was born until she was a little over six years of age, mother and child spent their time together in a dark room with the blinds drawn, separated from the rest of the family.
-The parents of the mother did not permit her to leave the house alone.
-She eventually escaped, however, carrying her child with her, and in this way Isabelle’s case was brought to the notice of the authorities.
+The mother’s parents did not permit her to leave the house alone.
+She eventually escaped, however, carrying her child with her, and in this way, Isabelle’s case was brought to the notice of the authorities.